NinadMaladkar/Star-wars-React-Redux/README.md

 Build a small app where users can add Star Wars spaceships to their fleet and add passengers to it while monitoring the maximum capacity of the ships.

-● Refer to the SWAPI API docs here: https://swapi.dev/documentation ● Use Redux for state management
-● Users can search for starships and add the star ships to their fleet ● Users get an overview of their current fleet and see a bit of information ● Each starship in the users fleet has a maximum amount of capacity (passengers+crew) that is shown via a bar graph inside the fleet overview ○ The bar chart gets colored automatically depending on the usage of the capacity
-● Each starship can be inspected inside a detail-view.
-There the user sees the maximum capacity the passengers and the crew
-● Users can add passengers to the starships (increase the amount of passengers on board)
-● Users can not add more passengers than allowed on this ship ● Users can reduce the amount of passengers from the starships ● Users can remove the starships from their fleet
-● Stylize the webpage at will
-● Web Page should be responsive

 ############